tzolov/dotfile-viewer/README.md

 # dotfile-viewer
-Solution to render Graphviz on the web.
-Underneet it uses [Spring Boot](http://projects.spring.io/spring-boot/) and [Polymer](https://www.polymer-project.org/).
+Self-contained solution to render Graphviz on the web.
+A single jar that embeds Tomcat.
+Internaly the viewer uses [Spring Boot](http://projects.spring.io/spring-boot/) and [Polymer](https://www.polymer-project.org/) and the custom [vis-js](http://tzolov.github.io/viz-js/components/viz-js) polymer-element.

 ## Usage
 Build the project: